 - Type of Fatty acids

-The types of fat in the PREDIMED diet varied between the two intervention groups: In the olive oil group the main increase came from monounsaturated fatty acids (MUFAs) whilst in the nut group the main increase came from polyunsaturated (PUFAs).
+The types of fat in the PREDIMED diet varied between the two intervention groups: In the olive oil group, the main increase came from monounsaturated fatty acids (MUFAs) whilst in the nut group the main increase came from polyunsaturated (PUFAs).
 As both groups benefitted equally it seems unlikely that either MUFAs or PUFAs are uniquely beneficial.
 Saturated fat decreased slightly across all groups (including the control group), so cannot account for the observed benefits.
-Omega 3 PUFAs (α- linolenic acid or marine long chain fatty acids) are considered cardio protective, but these varied little between the groups, and were most different between the nut and olive oil groups.
-Overall it seems unlikely that changes in individual fatty acids accounts for the benefits.
+Omega 3 PUFAs (α- linolenic acid or marine long chain fatty acids) are considered cardioprotective, but this varied little between the groups, and were most different between the nut and olive oil groups.
+Overall it seems unlikely that changes in individual fatty acids account for the benefits.
 This suggests that other factors in nuts and olive oil are significant.
-Interestingly, the trial used extra virgin olive oil, as this contains a range of micronutrients and phytochemical not found in more refined and heat treated oils.
+Interestingly, the trial used extra virgin olive oil, as this contains a range of micronutrients and phytochemicals not found in more refined and heat treated oils.